-Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime.
-Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." \$0 for Medicare-covered kidney disease education services.
-20% of the cost for Medicare-covered outpatient dialysis. \$245 for each Medicare-covered day for days 1-6 for each inpatient hospitalization. \$0 for additional days.
+Services to treat kidney disease

+Covered services include:

+- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime. - Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

+Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."

+- \$0 for Medicarecovered kidney disease education services. - 20% of the cost for Medicarecovered outpatient dialysis. - \$290 for each Medicare-covered day for days 1-6 for each inpatient hospitalization. \$0 for additional days.
 Each inpatient admission begins a new benefit period.
-See "Inpatient hospital care" for more information.
-20% of the cost for Medicare-covered home dialysis equipment and supplies.
+See "Inpatient hospital care" for more information. - 20% of the cost for Medicarecovered home dialysis equipment and supplies.